raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DNS Stateful Operations are expressed using type-length-value (TLV) syntax.

-"DSOP" is used to mean DNS Stateful Operation.
+"DSO" is used to mean DNS Stateful Operation.

-A DSOP "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSOP messages over the connection.
+A DSO "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
 This is distinct from, for example a DNS-over-TCP session as described in RC7766.